apache/qpid-site/README.md

 ## Generating release content

-Most of the site content is written by human beings.
-Release content, however, is automated.
-Use the following commands to generate content for a new release.
+Content for new releases is generated using scripts.
+Use one of the following commands.

     # Usage: make gen-$module-release RELEASE=$VERSION [CHECKOUT_DIR=$DIR]